-The authorized capital of the Company consists of an unlimited number of no par value Common Shares.
-As of the date hereof, there are 46,201,217 Common Shares issued and outstanding, with each such Common Share carrying the right to one vote.
+The authorized capital of the Company consists of an unlimited number of Common Shares, each with a par value of \$0.001 per share.
+As of the date hereof, there are 45,873,917 Common Shares issued and outstanding, with each such Common Share carrying the right to one vote.
 The Company has not issued any other class of voting securities.